elastic/go-freelru/README.md

 Otherwise, `XXH3` looks like a good choice.

 ## License
 The code is licensed under the Apache 2.0 license.
-See the `LICENSE` file for details.
+See the `LICENSE` file for more details.